FarzamMohammadi/ado-express/README.md

 ### Order of Command Line Arguments
     <ORGANIZATION_URL> <PERSONAL_ACCESS_TOKEN> <QUERY> <RELEASE_STAGE_NAME> <RELEASE_NAME_FORMAT> <SEARCH_ONLY> <VIA_STAGE> <VIA_STAGE_SOURCE_NAME> <VIA_STAGE_LATEST_RELEASE> <CRUCIAL_RELEASE_DEFINITIONS> <USE_SEARCH_RESULTS>

+**Based on your format, you may need to set *RELEASE_NAME_FORMAT* in quotation marks**

-While I am intent on making the use of this tool easier, it could be confusing at first to know how to set the environment variables.
-Here are various examples of pre-setup .env variables to help with the use of this tool:
+# While I continue to work on making the use of this tool easier, it could be confusing at first to know how to set the environment variables.
+Here are examples of each run setting environment variables to help with the use of this tool:

 ## Search by query:
-    PERSONAL_ACCESS_TOKEN=xxxx
+.env:

+    PERSONAL_ACCESS_TOKEN=token
     ORGANIZATION_URL=https://dev.azure.com/xxxx
     RELEASE_STAGE_NAME=PROD
     RELEASE_NAME_FORMAT=Release-$(rev:r) <- '$' will be used to split the release names and numbers SEARCH_ONLY=True
     VIA_STAGE=True
     VIA_STAGE_SOURCE_NAME=QA
-    QUERY=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+    QUERY=queryID

+CMD:

+    ado-express-win.exe https://dev.azure.com/xxxx token queryID PROD "Release-$(rev:r)" True True QA
+**Set *RELEASE_NAME_FORMAT* in quotations**

 ## Search by latest release:
     PERSONAL_ACCESS_TOKEN=xxxx